saimahmed864/Simn-Game/README.md

-This project was created on locsl system by Saim Ahmed.
+This project was created from local system by Saim Ahmed.